zhaoyul/aposd-vs-clean-code/README.md

 in a single sentence.
 Furthermore, upon finishing reading the loop in `checkOdd...` I could flush all information about that loop from my mind.
-But with the current structure of `PrimeGenerator` it is not at all obvious when I am reading the loop in `checkOdd...` that it is constrained by code in a later method (when you say "the landmarks are obvious", I'm not sure what you're referrring to).
+But with the current structure of `PrimeGenerator` it is not obvious when I am reading the loop in `checkOdd...` that it is constrained by code in a later method (when you say "the landmarks are obvious", I'm not sure what you're referrring to).
 To make the connection, I have to keep that loop in my mind while reading the following methods.
 I must also reconstruct the call graph.
 I must see (and remember) that `checkOdd...` invokes `isPrime`.
-Then I must also see (and remember) that `checkPrime` invokes `isNot...`, which then invokes `isMultiple...`, which finally invokes `smallestOdd...` I must then combine all of this information in my mind and deduce that, even through 4 levels of method call, the code in `smallestOdd...` places constraints on the loop in `checkOdd...`.
+Then I must also see (and remember) that `isPrime` invokes `isNot...`, which then invokes `isMultiple...`, which finally invokes `smallestOdd...` I must then combine all of this information in my mind and deduce that, even through 4 levels of method call, the code in `smallestOdd...` places constraints on the loop in `checkOdd...`.
+If all the information is in one method, there's no need for me to reconstruct a call graph.

 If these two approaches still seem to you like they create equal cognitive load, then we will have to agree to disagree.
 I invite